pmitros/cpsd-lottery/docs/schools/kingopen.md

 ### Tips for new families

-Get involved in:
+There are freequent appeals for:

+* volunteering to help in library;
+* becoming a room parent;
 * principal chats;
-* Friends of King Open meetings; and
+* Friends of King Open meetings;
-* School council meetings
+* School council meetings;
+* attending events such as carnival and king open spring open;
+* Parent-teacher night out; and
+* weekend backpack program

-and get to know other parents.
+Once you start attending events, you meet the other families that are active in the school community and get to know other parents.
 Parents who put their kids in the Extended Day program also have an advantage; a lot of the friendships develop there.
-The school has a lot of great events too -- a carnival and similar, which also foster connections.
 And get to know Principal Williams.
 He's very welcoming and genuinely concerned about what parents have to say.
 He communicates well and is open to parent input.

 ## Academics